A Brief Introduction of Software Medical Devices:

 |C or D||34(2)||3000 Dollar

-Step 4: Obtain Certificate of Registration in Prescribed form
+Step 4: Obtain a Certificate of Registration in the Prescribed form

 Once the application is submitted on the CDSCO portal, the DGCI registration authority may send a query through an inquiry letter to the manufacturer or from the authorized representative of the importer, along with the timeline within which the query should be answered and sometimes, may also ask for a technical presentation On satisfaction the authority may issue a license in such form as provided in the above list.
 After obtaining registration, the manufacturer or his authorized representative may apply for an importer license.